Buffalo Bill: Buffalo Bill's Wild West

-With his profits, Cody purchased a 4,000-acre (16-km²) ranch near North Platte, Nebraska, in 1886.
+With his profits, Cody purchased a 4,000-acre (16-km^{2}) ranch near North Platte, Nebraska, in 1886.
 The Scout's Rest Ranch included an eighteen-room mansion and a large barn for winter storage of the show's livestock.

 In 1887, invited by the British businessman John Robinson Whitley, Cody took the show to Great Britain in celebration of the Jubilee year of Queen Victoria, who attended a performance.
 It played in London and then in Birmingham and Salford, near Manchester, where it stayed for five months.

-Buffalo Bill (far right), Sitting Bull, Black Elk and the italian journalist and writer Diego Angeli at the famous Antico Caffè Greco in Rome on February 1890, during the italian tour of the Wild West Show.
+Buffalo Bill (far right), Sitting Bull, Black Elk and the Italian journalist and writer Diego Angeli at the famous Antico Caffè Greco in Rome in February 1890, during the Italian tour of the Wild West Show.

 In 1889, the show toured Europe, and, in 1890, Cody met Pope Leo XIII.
 On March 8, 1890, a competition took place.
 Buffalo Bill had met some Italian butteri (a less-well-known sort of Italian equivalent of cowboys) and said his men were more skilled at roping calves and performing other similar actions.
 A group of Buffalo Bill's men challenged nine butteri, led by Augusto Imperiali, at Prati di Castello neighbourhood in Rome.
 The butteri easily won the competition.
 Augusto Imperiali became a local hero after the event: a street and a monument were dedicated to him in his hometown, Cisterna di Latina, and he was featured as the hero in a series of comic strips in the 1920s and 1930s.

 Cody set up an independent exhibition near the Chicago World's Fair of 1893, which greatly contributed to his popularity in the United States.
 It vexed the promoters of the fair, who had rejected his request to participate.

 In 1894, Edison Studios invited Buffalo Bill and his show to be filmed in an early silent film, Buffalo Bill.

 On October 29, 1901, outside Lexington, North Carolina, a freight train crashed into one unit of the train carrying Buffalo Bill's show from Charlotte, North Carolina, to Danville, Virginia.
 The freight train's engineer had thought that the entire show train had passed, not realizing it was three units, and returned to the tracks; 110 horses, including his mounts Old Pap and Old Eagle, were killed in the crash or had to be killed later.
 Three young Native Americans were killed in the train accident and many others injured.
 Annie Oakley's injuries were so severe that she was told she would never walk again.
 She did recover and continued performing later.
 The incident put the show out of business for a while, and this disruption may have led to its eventual demise.